Tate resolutions on toric varieties: Tate resolutions on toric stacks

 Now consider the irrelevant subset $I=\{1,3\}$.
 Since the variables $x_1$ and $x_3$ have degrees $(-3,1)$ and $(0,1)$, the differential on this restricted Tate resolution will be ``vertical'' and also ``vertical and to the left".
 That is, the differential on $\Tate(\cO_X)\otimes_E E_{\{1,3\}}$ looks like this:

 \end{example}

-\begin{example} Following the discussion in Remark~\ref{rmk:cox pairs}, let $S$ be as in the previous example, but alter the irrelevant ideal so that it is now $B':=(x_1)\cap (x_0,x_2,x_3)$.
+\begin{example} Let $S$ be as in the previous example, but alter the irrelevant ideal so that it is now $B':=(x_1)\cap (x_0,x_2,x_3)$.
+While this does not fit into the setup of Theorem~\ref{thm:toric exact}--the irrelevant ideal of a toric variety cannot have a principal minimal prime--our main construction easily extends to this case.
 Let $\X'$ be the corresponding stack quotient; the corresponding toric variety $X'$ is the weighted projective space $\PP(1,1,3)$ obtained by contracting the exceptional divisor $V(x_1)$ on the Hirzebruch surface $X$.
 Since $S$ has remained unchanged from the previous example, $\RR(S)$ is the same as before.
 However, the Tate resolution $\Tate (\cO_{\X'})$ looks quite different, with no $H^1$ degrees, and $H^0$ and $H^2$ degrees illustrated in dark and light gray as below:

 This Tate resolution and the one in Example~\ref{ex:hirz3 tate} satisfy different exactness properties.
 For instance, consider $I=\{1\}$, which is irrelevant for $\X'$ but not for the Hirzebruch surface.
 Since $\deg(x_1)=(-3,1)$, the differential on $\Tate (\cO) \otimes_E E_{\{1\}}$ looks like this: